polybys/polybys/README.md

 - im not very talkative but if u wanna talk to me idm just dont be weird
 <br> u can copy or inspo from my skins idrc
 - dni if u overuse tonetags, have an eyestrain skin or use typing quirks
-<br> idc if u like any "problematic" media just dont defend it (except for ogekom. fuck u)
+<br> idc if u like any "problematic" media just dont defend it (except for okegom. fuck u)
 <br> if u have any issue with me then hide me. i will hide u if u annoy me or my friends